HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <p>The current system time: $rtClock.eval</p>
 ```

-In addition, if the `observe` action is executed on the variable, the expression corresponding to the variable will be re-evaluated when the HVML program enters the message loop.
-If there is a change, a `change` message will be generated, so that Do the corresponding processing in the operation group defined by the `observe` action element:
+In addition, if `observe` action is executed on the variable, the expression corresponding to the variable will be re-evaluated when the HVML program enters the message loop.
+If there is a change, `change` message will be generated, so that Do the corresponding processing in the operation group defined by `observe` action element:

-for example,
+For example,

 ```hvml
      <bind on $SYS.time as 'rtClock' />